shug3502/lazychromosomes/README.md

 # Installation

-The cowplot package is available on [github](https://github.com/shug3502/lazychromosomes) and can be installed via
+The lazychromosomes package is available on [github](https://github.com/shug3502/lazychromosomes) and can be installed via

     devtools::install_github("shug3502/lazychromosomes")